Treasures of Triglav National Park | Part 1: Lake Bohinj

 Some locals say that Bohinj has always been 2 days behind the rest of the world.
-Others say that the people of Bohinj were forgotten entirely when the world was created, and then given this precious corner of Earth as a token of apology, or gesture of goodwill.
+Others say that the people of Bohinj were forgotten entirely when the world was created, and then given this precious corner of Earth as a gesture of goodwill.

 Whether or not you choose to believe these stories—or the legend of Goldhorn—one truth is undeniable: Lake Bohinj is an isolated treasure that’s as peaceful as it is beautiful.